awolden/brakes/README.md

 ## Development

 We gladly welcome pull requests and code contributions.
-To develop brakes locally clone the repo and use the following commands to add in development:
+To develop brakes locally clone the repo and use the following commands to aid in development:

 ```
 npm install